-There’s no flat-out answer to “how much you can earn from sports betting?”.
+There’s no flat-out answer to “how much can you earn from sports betting?”.
 It depends on 3 variables, which i’ll get onto.
 I’ve loosely touched on this subject before, but the question deserves it’s own post.

 The 3 Variables Which Determine Your Sports Betting PnL